logo

 BuDDI: Bug Detection, Debugging, and Isolation Middlebox for Software-Defined Network Controllers

-Rohit Abhishek (AT&T, USA); Shuai Zhao (INTEL, USA); Sejun Song (University of Missouri Kansas City, USA); Baek-Young Choi (University of Missouri - Kansas City, USA); Haihong (Henry) Zhu (Huawei Technologies Co., USA); Deep Medhi (University of Missouri-Kansas City & NSF, USA)
+Rohit Abhishek (AT&T, USA); Shuai Zhao (INTEL, USA); Sejun Song (Augusta University, USA); Baek-Young Choi (University of Missouri - Kansas City, USA); Haihong (Henry) Zhu (Huawei Technologies Co., USA); Deep Medhi (US National Science Foundation, USA)

 Keynote Session 3